 The third rung is the episcopacy.
-The Catholic Church upholds the apostolic succession and thereby her bishops trace their beginnings back to Christ and the Apostles.
+The Catholic Church upholds what is known as the apostolic succession and thereby her bishops trace their beginnings back to Christ and the Apostles.
 When a priest is consecrated by at least three bishops he receives the Holy Spirit for the office of a bishop that make him superior to a priest in four areas: administration, discipline, guardianship of the faith and his authority to confirm and ordain.
 Nevertheless bishops are essentially shepherds for their flock, both priests and people, and should be "like the great shepherd, the Good Shepherd, the Prince of Shepherds, Who was ... 'a Shepherd of souls.'"

 All these ministers are exhorted to live holy and prayerful lives, but these do not affect the validity of the office or the sacraments.
 "Good it were, and much to be wished, they were holy and learned all; but if they be not, their office holds good though."
 "This breath" which ministers receive is "not into them for themselves, yet goeth into and through every act of their office or ministry, and by them conveyeth His saving grace into us all."
 The office is permanent.
 Just as a Christian cannot be unbaptised so a priest cannot be unordained, but he may be deprived of permission to exercise his priestly powers.